rambasnet/course-container/README.md

 ### What does setup.sh do?

-1. Copy the following folder (with subfolders) and files from this repository to your repository:
+1. Deep copies the following folders and files from this repository into your working directory:
     - `Dockerfile`
     - `Makefile`
     - `run.sh`